Bridging the divide: axion searches and axino phenomenology at colliders: Collider signatures

-Fig.~\ref{fig:jlpT} shows the distributions of the leading jet transverse momentum for the generated Monte Carlo events.
-Fig.~\ref{fig:MET} shows the distributions of \MET which were reconstructed in \MadAnalysis{5}.
+Figure~\ref{fig:jlpT} shows the distributions of the leading jet transverse momentum for the generated Monte Carlo events.
+Figure~\ref{fig:MET} shows the distributions of $E_{\mathrm{T}}^{\mathrm{miss}}$ which were reconstructed in \MadAnalysis{5}.
 The kinematic distributions are unaffected by scaling $f_{a}$ because this primarily changes the lifetime of the particle.
-Scaling $f_{a}$ can make the lifetime larger or smaller which may effect the reconstruction efficiency of the displaced vertices, but does not significantly change the distributions of leading jet \pt or \MET.
-Fig.~\ref{fig:jlpT} and Fig.~\ref{fig:MET} also show that lighter axinos correspond to higher leading jet \pt and higher \MET.
+Scaling $f_{a}$ can make the lifetime larger or smaller which may affect the reconstruction efficiency of the displaced vertices, but does not significantly change the distributions of leading jet $p_{\mathrm{T}}$ or $E_{\mathrm{T}}^{\mathrm{miss}}$.
+Figure~\ref{fig:jlpT} and figure~\ref{fig:MET} also show that lighter axinos correspond to higher leading jet $p_{\mathrm{T}}$ and higher $E_{\mathrm{T}}^{\mathrm{miss}}$.
 This is because lighter axino states will have comparatively more 3-momentum, leading to higher 3-momentum in visible final state particles and higher momentum transfer to the axino state.